machouinard/aviation-weather-from-noaa/readme.txt

 * adds_kses: Array of permitted HTML tags.
 * adds_custom_css: URL of a user-supplied stylesheet.
 Supplying a stylesheet in theme's directory ( 'css/aviation_weather_from_noaa.css' ) will also override stylesheet.

+= Styling =
+* Copy `css/aviation_weather_from_noaa.css` from plugin directory into theme directory, keeping that file structure.
+* Make desired changes.
+* Plugin will load this stylesheet instead of its own.

 Code and support available at [GitHub](https://github.com/machouinard/aviation-weather-from-noaa "GitHub Repo")

 == Installation ==